patsastus/hive-arena-2025/readme.md

 In addition to the API routes to be used programmatically, the `/status` route shows information about all currently running games, and `/history` contains JSON reports of past completed games.

+## Development mode

+By default, the server ensures a minimum turn duration of 0.5 seconds.
+To bypass that restriction, for instance for local automated testing, you can pass the `--dev` command line option to the server.

 ## Building for production

 Building an executable with `go build -C server .` will embed the git revision and the executable will print it at startup.
 Note that the server looks for the `map` directory in the current working directory, so it can be run from the repo root as `./server/server -p port`.